Nithya-Durairaj/KnowledgeShare/README.txt

 To run in the real device:

 $ Clone this repo
+extact the resource and src zip with the same project path
 $ Run npm install
 $ Run ionic cordova platform rm ios
 $ Run ionic cordova platform add ios